+Is your dog limping?
 Have you noticed that your dog seems to be limping?
 It may not be something you need to panic about but, depending on the severity of their lameness and other environment and physical conditions, it could be something that requires veterinary intervention.

 Spotting the Signs of Joint Pain or Problem

-Other signs could include:
+Other signs your limping dog could be in pain include:

 - Stiffness, particularly when getting up after resting